Improve Your Sleep

 - Increased energy to engage in daily activities

 While there are many advantages to actively managing your condition, it is important to be aware that results vary for each patient.
 For some patients, their symptoms may be completely alleviated.
-For others, the use a CPAP machine or other treatment may be needed in combination with surgery.
+For others, the use of a CPAP machine or other treatment may be needed in combination with surgery.
 Our team will work with your doctor to coordinate the most beneficial care for your condition.